-The School’s national and international standing as a centre of excellence for research in education was recognised by consistently scoring high in the Research Assessment Exercise (ranked 7th by HEFCE in the 2008 RAE).
-It is also scores consistently high in the anuual surveys undertaken by the university to appraise the level of support.
+The School of Education has national and international standing as a centre of excellence for research in education which was recognised by consistently scoring high in the Research Assessment Exercise (ranked 7th by HEFCE in the 2008 RAE).
+It is also scores consistently high in the annual surveys undertaken by the university to appraise the level of support.

 Details of current Postgraduate Research may be found on the Postgraduate Researcher profile webpages.